Limit theorems for iteration stable tessellations: Acknowledgments

-The second author is indebted to Werner Nagel and Matthias Reitzner for interesting discussions, suggestions and remarks.\\ The first author was supported by the Polish Minister of Science and Higher Education grant N N201 385234 (2008-2010).
-The second author was supported by the Swiss National Science Foundation grant SNF PP002-114715/1.
+The second author is indebted to Werner Nagel (Jena), Matthias Reitzner (Osnabr\"uck) and Pierre Calka (Rouen) for interesting discussions, suggestions, hints and remarks.
+Moreover, the comments of an anonymous referee were helpful in improving the presentation and the style of the paper.